trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 So far so good.

-Now §6.5.2.2 7 states (emphasis mine):
+Now §6.5.2.2 7 states (emphasis mine)

 >If the expression that denotes the called function has a type that does include a prototype, the arguments are implicitly converted, as if by assignment, to the types of the corresponding parameters, taking the type of each parameter to be the unqualified version of its declared type. **The ellipsis notation in a function prototype declarator causes argument type conversion to stop after the last declared parameter.
 The default argument promotions are performed on trailing arguments**.

-This means that, for `fprintf`, starting from the third argument (if any), only the default argument promotions are performed. §6.5.2.2 6 describes the default argument promotions like this:
+This means that, for `fprintf`, starting from the third argument (if any), only the default argument promotions are performed. §6.5.2.2 6 describes the default argument promotions as the following:

 >[...] the integer promotions are performed on each argument, and arguments that have type float are promoted to double.
 These are called the default argument promotions. [...]

 So where's the problem you might ask.

-According to §7.21.6.1 9:
+According to §7.21.6.1 9,

 >[...]
 If any argument is not the correct type for the corresponding conversion specification, the behavior is undefined.